hashicorp/terraform-provider-aws/website/docs/r/verifiedaccess_instance.html.markdown

 ## Import

-EC2 (Elastic Compute Cloud) Verified Access Instance can be imported using the `id`, e.g.,
+Verified Access Instances can be imported using the `id`, e.g.,

 ```
 $ terraform import aws_verifiedaccess_instance.example vai-8012925589